 Good Gravy!
 This recipe for Five Minute Gluten-Free Gravy is a GAME-CHANGER.
 Everybody needs a good gluten-free gravy recipe, right?
 The easier it is, the better and this one is so easy it’s ready in no time.

-I posted this gravy about 4 years ago and decided recently that it was time for some updated photos – so you can really see how easy and delicious this Gluten-Free Gravy is.
+I posted this gluten-free gravy about 4 years ago and decided recently that it was time for some updated photos – so you can really see how easy and delicious this gluten-free gravy is.

 This is our go-to recipe for all things gravy.

-It only requires a few ingredients, including broth – and you can switch up the broth you use in this Five Minute Gluten-Free Gravy to make it work for the meal you are serving.
+This gluten-free gravy recipe only requires a few ingredients, including broth (or cooled turkey drippings) – and you can switch up the type of broth you use in this Five Minute Gluten-Free Gravy to make it work for the meal you are serving.
 Also, this recipe is fail proof (as long as you keep stirring while it cooks and thickens).

-This easy gluten-free gravy is smooth and savory and a huge hit in my house of picky eaters – so I had to share it with you.
-I don’t normally whip up a pot of gravy in the summer but this recipe is simple enough that I’ll make it any time of year when we want mashed potatoes and gravy.
+This easy gluten-free gravy recipe is smooth and savory and a huge hit in my house of picky eaters – so I had to share it with you.
+I don’t normally whip up a pot of gluten-free gravy in the summer but this recipe is simple enough that I’ll make it any time of year when we want mashed potatoes and gravy.

 And my oldest daughter and I love gravy so much, that we make it anytime my husband makes mashed potatoes.
 It’s not overpowering, and it adds just enough extra texture and flavor, that it works well on Parmesan and Dill Roasted Red Potatoes and meats as well.